--3- AB 1556
+-3- SB 1458

-- (b) (1) For purposes of this section, "veteran" means either of the following: - (A) A veteran as specified in subdivision (o) of Section 3 of Article XIII of the California-Constitution without regard to any Constitution, except for the limitation-contained therein on the value of property owned by the veteran or the veteran's spouse. - (B) Any-A person who would qualify as a veteran pursuant to paragraph (1) except that he or she has, as a result of a service-connected injury or disease, as determined by the United States Department of Veterans Affairs, died while on active duty in military service.
-The United States Department of Veterans Affairs shall determine whether an injury or disease is service connected. - (2) For purposes of this section, property is deemed to be the principal place of residence of a veteran, disabled as described in subdivision (a), who is confined to a hospital or other care facility, if that property would be that veteran's principal place of residence were it not for his or her confinement to a hospital or other care facility, provided that the residence is not rented or leased to a third party.
-A For the purposes of this paragraph, a family member that resides at the residence is not considered to be a third party. - (c) (1) Property that is owned by, and that constitutes the principal place of residence of, the unmarried surviving spouse of a deceased veteran is exempt from taxation-on that part of the full value of the residence that does not exceed one hundred thousand dollars (\$100,000), as adjusted for the relevant assessment year as provided in subdivision (h), in the case of a if the deceased veteran who was blind in both eyes, had lost the use of two or more limbs, or was totally-disabled disabled, provided that either of the following conditions is met: - (A) The deceased veteran during his or her lifetime qualified in all respects for the exemption pursuant to subdivision (a), or would have qualified for the exemption under the laws effective on January 1, 1977, except that the veteran died prior to January 1, 1977. - (B) The veteran died from a disease that was service connected service-connected, as determined by the United States Department of Veterans Affairs.
+(B) Any person who would qualify as a veteran pursuant to subparagraph (A) except that he or she has, as a result of a service-connected injury or disease, died while on active duty in military service.
+The United States Department of Veterans Affairs shall determine whether an injury or disease is service connected.

+- (2) For purposes of this section, property is deemed to be the principal place of residence of a veteran, disabled as described in subdivision (a), who is confined to a hospital or other care facility, if that property would be that veteran's principal place of residence were it not for his or her confinement to a hospital or other care facility, provided that the residence is not rented or leased to a third party.
+For purposes of this paragraph, a family member who resides at the residence is not a third party. - (c) (1) Property that is owned by, and that constitutes the principal place of residence of, the unmarried surviving spouse of a deceased veteran is exempt from taxation on that part of the full value of the residence that does not exceed one hundred thousand dollars (\$100,000), as adjusted for the relevant assessment year as provided in subdivision (h), in the case of a veteran who was blind in both eyes, had lost the use of two or more limbs, or was totally disabled provided that either of the following conditions is met: - (A) The deceased veteran during his or her lifetime qualified for the exemption pursuant to subdivision (a), or would have qualified for the exemption under the laws effective on January 1, 1977, except that the veteran died prior to January 1, 1977. - (B) The veteran died from a disease that was service connected as determined by the United States Department of Veterans Affairs.